prashantpawar/sol-unit/README.md

 ## Installing

-Only tested on linux (Ubuntu 14.XY).
+Only tested on linux (Ubuntu 14.04, 14.10, 15.04).

 `npm install s-unit`

 Use the `--global` flag to get the `sunit` command-line version.

 You need an `eris-db` server running in order to do tests, and it needs to run a chain that uses the files provided in `./resources/defaultdb`.
 The easiest way to use this library as of now is by copying that folder somewhere, cd into that directory and run `eris-db .`, then keep that process running while working on the code/tests.
 That will use the same chain for every test you run, but unit tests really shouldn't depend on the current state of the chain.

-**Note (2015-07-14): As the eris-cli tool improves, it will be easier and easier to use.
-It will soon have commands for setting up standard (throw-away) test-chains that are compatible with this library.
-Stay tuned...**

 ## Usage